apache/manifoldcf-integration-sharepoint-2007/dist-license/README.txt

 The following provides more details on the included software that may be subject to export controls on cryptographic software:

-  The Apache ManifoldCF SharePoint 2007 Plugin does not include any implementation or usage of cryptographic software at this time.
+  The Apache ManifoldCF Plugin for SharePoint 2007 does not include any implementation or usage of cryptographic software at this time.